d4dorai/d4dorai.github.io/README.md

 ###  Midday Meals in India

 The final result of this project is a published paper.
 An older version of the paper is available online [here](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1969396).
-This version has been revised and extended and will be soon forthcoming in the Scandinavian Journal of Economics.
+This version has been revised and extended and will be soon forthcoming in the Scandinavian Journal of Economics (and therefore cannot upload here due to transfer of copyright).
 It is also Chapter 1 of my PhD Thesis.

 **Abstract:**